-Actress Funke Akindele Chops Off Her Hair, Rocks Low Hair Cut. - Information Nigeria - Nigeria Today
+Actress Funke Akindele chops off her hair, rocks low hair cut. - Information Nigeria - Nigeria Today

 Information Nigeria

 Beautiful Actress, Funke Akindele has embraced the low-cut hairstyle.
 She made this revelation via her snapchat account moment ago.
 She shared the photos on her snapchat, and they are absolutely beautiful!
-Meanwhile, Funke's Husband, JJC in a new …
+Actress Funke Akindele.
+Meanwhile, Funke's …

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.